Updated – Originally published April 16, 2024

 Nowadays, the phrase is everywhere, from innocent social media posts to political articles and news outlets.

 As a family, you could make your own game of hot takes!
-Each family member could give a controversial opinion, such as a food hot take like whether spears are the best pickle shape, or a fashion hot take like whether crocs are fashionable anymore.
+Each family member could give a controversial opinion.
+Some hot take examples could be that spears are the best pickle shape, or that crocs are still fashionable.

 The game is meant to get people talking about their opinions and preferences, and it’s great for road trips or family game nights.

-There is a card game available for purchase called Hot Takes, which has cards with prompts for players to discuss.
+There is a card game available for purchase called Hot Takes, which has cards with popular hot takes for players to discuss.
 However, the game is rated 17+ for mature language and references so it may not be suitable for many families.

 Examples of Hot Takes

-Here are some notable hot takes from high schoolers
+Here are some notable good “hot takes” examples from high schoolers:

 It’s important to note that calling someone’s opinion a hot take tends to shut down another person’s argument, with little room for discussion.
 Rather than disagreeing by opening up a dialogue and discussing an issue, calling an opinion “a hot take” doesn’t allow for growth in one’s mindset.

-A hot take is also a way that some people get away with stating an opinion that isn’t backed by research or evidence.
+A hot take is also a way that some people get away with stating an opinion that isn’t backed by research or evidence, especially on a controversial topic.
 Evidence behind your hot take about pineapple on pizza isn’t necessary, but it is for arguments about topics with more serious implications like heated political or social issues.

 It’s important for kids to know that they are welcome to express themselves, even when they have hot takes.
 When a child’s opinion is dismissed or they feel that they are not accepted, they may socially withdraw, which can cause loneliness and low self-regard.